MAN-07 Traceability

 Test result missing: The erroneous Test Execution is missing a test result.
 Fix: Open the erroneous Test Execution item in Jira and set the Test result field to the appropriate value.

 Approval missing: The erroneous item is not fully controlled and requires approvals from the relevant parties.
-Fix: Approve the erroneous item with all relevant approval groups (if configured, including the owner)
+Fix: Approve the erroneous item with all relevant approval steps (if configured, including the owner)

 3.7.
 Dangling items